-(Mark On e) NUAL REPORT PURSUANT TO SECTION 13 OF R 15(d) OF THE SECURITIES EX XCHANGE ACT OF 1934 OR ⊠ TR ANSITION REPORT PURSUANT TO SECTION 1 3 OR 15(d) OF THE SECURITI ES EXCHANGE ACT OF 1934 For the Transit ion Period from July 1, 2023 to Do ecember 31, 2023 Commission File Number 1-3559 3 н OMETRUST BANCSHARES, IN ic.
-(Exact name of registrant as specified in its s charter) Maryland 45-5055422 (S state or other jurisdiction of incorporation or organization on) (I.R.S.
-Employer Identification No.) 10 Woodfin Street, Asheville, North Carolina 28801 (Address of principal executive offices) (Zip Code) Registrant's tele ephone number, including area code :: (828) 259-3939 Securities Registered Pursuant to Section 12(b ) of the Act: Title of Each Class Trading Symbol Name of Each Exchange on Which Registered Common Stock, par value \$0.01 per share нтві The NASDAQ Stock Market LLC Securities Res gistered Pursuant to Section 12(g) or f the Act: None Indicate by check mark if the registrant is a well-known seasoned check mark if the registrant is not required to file repo Indicate by y check mark whether the registrant (1) has filed all re 12 months (or for such shorter period that the registran eports required to be filed by Section on 13 or 15(d) of the Securities Exchange Act of 1934 dur and (2) has been subject to such filing requirements for the check mark whether the registrant has submitted elect of this chapter) during the preceding 12 months (or for e required to be submitted pursuant to Rule 405 of Regulation and was required to submit such files).
-Yes $\blacksquare$ No $\square$ . ion S-T mpany.
-See the definitions of "large accelerated filer," on-accelerated filer, a smaller reporting company, or an en ing company," and "emerging growth company" in Rule 12 Large Acc celerated Filer Accelerated Filer Non-Acce elerated Filer Smaller reporting company □ Emerging growth company $\square$ If an emer revised fir rging growth company, indicate by check mark if the re nancial accounting standards provided pursuant to Secti gistrant has elected not to use the exon 13(a) of the Exchange Act. stended transition period for complying with any new or icial reporting under Section 404(b) of the Sarbanes-Ox 's assessment of the effectiveness of its internal control registered public accounting firm that prepared or issued × es are registered pursuant to Section 12(b) of the Act, in correction of an error to previously issued financial sta financial statements of the registrant included in the filings y check mark whether any of those error corrections at registrant's executive officers during the relevant recov very analysis of incentive-based compensation received by (b).

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes $\square$ No $\blacksquare$ .
+(Mark One) ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURI TIES EXCHANGE ACT OF 1934 OR ${\boxtimes}$ For the Transition Period from July 1, 2023 to December 3 11.
+2023 Commission File Number 1-35593 -, HOMETRUST BANCSHARES, INC. (Exact name of registrant as specified in its charter) Maryland ( 45-5055422 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 10 Woodfin Street, Asheville, North Carolina 28801 (Address of principal executive offices) (Zip Code) Re gistrant's telephone number, including area code: (828) 259 9-3939 Securities Registered Pursuant to Section 12(b) of the Ac Title of Each Class Trading Symbol Name of Each Exchange on Which Registered Common Stock, par value \$0.01 per share НТВІ The NASDAQ Stock Market LLC S ecurities Registered Pursuant to Section 12(g) of the Act: N None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 40 Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or r Section 15(d) of the Act.
+Yes \( \sum \) No \( \sum \) Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file Indicate by check mark whether the registrant has submitted electronically every Interactive period that the registrant was required to submit such files).
+Yes $\boxtimes$ No $\square$ .
+Data File required to be submitted pursuant to Rule 405 of f Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchang an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," Large Accelerated Filer ☐ Non-Accelerated Filer ☐ Accelerated Filer ⊠ Smaller reporting company □ Emerging growth company $\square$ If an emerging growth company, indicate by check mark if the registrant has elected not to us revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Ac e the extended transition period for complying with any ne ct. ew or Indicate by check mark whether the registrant has filed a report on and attestation to its mana over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) its audit report.
+If securities are registered pursuant to Section $12(b)$ of the Act, indicate by check mark wheth reflect the correction of an error to previously issued financial statements. ner the financial statements of the registrant included in the e filings Indicate by check mark whether any of those error corrections are restatements that required any of the registrant's executive officers during the relevant recovery period pursuant to § 240 a recovery analysis of incentive-based compensation receil.
+10D-1(b).
+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of 'the Exchange Act).
+Yes □ No ☒.